 - Sharing with all students prior to the exam period to support their lecture revision

-- Keeping the lecture recordings for use in a future semester, for example to "sub in" for a day you are unavailable to deliver a lecture
+- Keeping the lecture recordings for use in a future trimester, for example to "sub in" for a day you are unavailable to deliver a lecture

-- Visit the lecture theatre on the day, and leave a five-minute gap at the start and end of your lecture for students to arrive/leave the venue and make their next class.
+- 5+5 minutes gap: Leave a five-minute gap at the start and end of your lecture for students to arrive/leave the venue and make their next class.
 This time period is not recorded.

-- Ensure that any teaching materials that you wish to be recorded, such as PowerPoint slides or other materials, are displayed via the venue primary projector.
-Note alternative video inputs such as the document camera or personal device can also be recorded in this way.
+- Teaching materials: Ensure that any teaching materials that you wish to be recorded are displayed via the venue primary projector.
+Alternative video inputs such as the document camera or personal device can also be recorded in this way.

-- Keep close to the podium microphone, or wear the lapel microphone, to ensure that your voice is picked up clearly.
-Alternatively, you may wish to obtain a wireless microphone, but please speak to your venue support team first.
+- Clear voice: Keep close to the podium microphone, or wear the lapel microphone, to ensure that your voice is picked up clearly.
+If you wish to obtain a wireless microphone, please contact your venue support team first.

-To record the display from a laptop screen, connect the laptop to the lectern using the cable provided, then:
+- Connect the laptop to the lectern using the cable provided.

 - On the lectern touchscreen, tap the System On button.
 The system will take 20 seconds or so to power on.

-- On the main menu screen, select the appropriate input (example, Internal Computer).
+- On the main menu screen, select the appropriate input (e.g. Internal Computer).